-For more information about the accounting required and trustee compensation, please see our brochure entitled Estate Accounting for Estate Trustees (Executors) and Attorneys.
+For more information about the accounting required and trustee compensation, please see our brochure entitled Advice for Handling Estate and Trust Accounting.
 What follows is general information.
 The trustee must maintain up-to-date, detailed records tracking all transactions of the trust including receipts, disbursements, investments, etc. The records, referred to as the trust accounts, must be supported by documentation such as receipts, bank statements, investment statements and so on.
 It is also recommended that a trustee keep copies of correspondence relating to the trust and a journal of all time spent by the trustee in carrying out his or her trustee duties.
 These records may have to be provided to an appropriate authority on request.

 Trust accounting differs from tax accounting in several respects.
 For example, if the trust earns income that is not paid out to the beneficiary of the trust, the income is returned to the trust as capital.
 This income needs to be tracked under trust accounting rules.